 16. The Dean shall review the case and may request further information from the candidate or from the relevant Head of Department.
-The Dean may confirm, set aside or amend the decision and penalty which are the subject of the appeal.
+The Dean may confirm, set aside or amend the decision of the relevant Head of Department and may confirm, increase or decrease any penalty imposed.
 In exceptional circumstances, if s/he deems it appropriate, the Dean may refer the case to a full meeting of the Academic Misconduct Appeals Committee.
 The Dean shall convey his/her decision in writing to the candidate within 15 working days of receipt of the complete appeal documentation from the candidate by the Secretary of the Academic Misconduct Appeals Committee.
-The Dean shall be final.
+The decision of the Dean shall be final.